carrefinho/visorbearer/README.md

    - Connection bar: Bluetooth profiles and modifier keys
    - Battery bar: percentage and charging status
    - Powered by two TI LP5012 drivers with low-power mode
-- Hot-swap Kailh Choc V1/V2[^1] switches in Choc (18x17mm) spacing
+- Hot-swap Kailh Choc V1 (V2 with asterisk[^1]) switches in Choc (18x17mm) spacing
 - Seeed Studio XIAO nRF52840 **Plus** controller on ZMK firmware
 - 3D-printed case and switch plate with switch puller grooves

-[^1]: There are no choc-spaced and MX-stemmed keycaps available off-the-shelf so you will be limited to 3D-printing keycaps for Choc V2.
+[^1]: There is no choc-spaced but MX-stemmed keycap available off the shelf, so you will need to 3D print keycaps for Choc v2.
+The PCB is also not compatible with earlier Choc v2 switches that have an extra third stabilizing pin.
+More recent releases (including but not limited to: Lofree Phantom/Ghost/Specter/Hades, Kailh Hide Mountain/White Rain/Deep Sea Mini Islet/Deep Sea Mini Whale) omit the third pin and are compatible.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="docs/images/visorbearer_dimensions_dark.png">